sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 ---
 layout: default
-title: Test your page using a Android mobile phone.
+title: Test your page using a Android or iOS mobile phone.
-description: You can use Chrome on your Android phone to test your pages (and get a video and Speed Index).
+description: You can use Chrome on your Android phone to test your pages (and get a video and Speed Index) or use Safari on iOS.
-keywords: mobile, android, browsertime, sitespeed.io
+keywords: mobile, android, safari, ios, browsertime, sitespeed.io
 nav: documentation
 category: sitespeed.io
 image: https://www.sitespeed.io/img/sitespeed-2.0-twitter.png
-twitterdescription: Test your page using a mobile phone
+twitterdescription: Test your page using Android or iOS.
 ---

 [Documentation](/documentation/sitespeed.io/) / Mobile phones